joedski/musings/General/Basic-Lesson Distillate.md

     - Further, adding all such features to one List component bloats it beyond all reason.
     - Instead break it into a bunch of small utility components that make it obvious what each one does and can be used with `Array#map()`/`v-for`.
   - There may very well be a reason at times to create a pre-complected List component, but it has to be very compelling to counteract the obscuring of actual output.
-  - This is a specific example of using basic tools over over-fancy tools to leave code more readable rather than more compact, as that compactness comes at the cost of increased cognative burden.
+  - This is a specific example of using basic tools over over-fancy tools to leave code more readable rather than more compact, as that compactness comes at the cost of increased cognitive burden.
+- Consider what sort of application you are building.
+  - If you're building what amounts to a mostly-static website, then consider if you actually need to send the client megabytes of javascript when some HTML + HyperApp/HyperHTML/some other minimal view library sprinkled on top for widgets might work.
+  - On the other hand, if you're building an actual app like a highly interactive dashboard, control panel, editor, etc, then making a SPA is a perfectly cromulent solution.
+- When prototyping, use what you know _now_ even if you think something else _might_ be better.
+  - Is all you know Vue, Koa, and MongoDB?
+Use that.
+Is it Angular, Flask, Postgres?
+Use that.
+PHP + jQuery?
+Do it.
+  - Build with the tools you know to sketch it out, rewrite it later when you know better, but only if it actually turns out that would improve it materially.